aliakhtar/AnnoTest/README.md

-In the above example, `compiler` is a utility class with methods for calling `javax.tools.JavaCompiler`. `messager` is a mock of the `javax.annotation.processing.Messager` which is passed to your processor, when it calls `processingEnv.getMessager`.
+In the above example, `compiler` is a utility class with methods for calling `javax.tools.JavaCompiler`. `messager` is a mock of the `javax.annotation.processing.Messager` which is passed to your processor, when it calls `processingEnv.getMessager()`.
 A 3rd field, `processor`, is a wrapper around `javax.annotation.processing.Processor`.
 This is the `processingEnv` which is sent to the processor by the `Compiler`.

-All three of these protected variables are set by the `AnnoTest` class.
+All three of these protected variables are set by the `AnnoTest`.